the space beneath every thought.

 a mind that rests

-the constant mental chatter — the planning, replaying, worrying — begins to slow. not because you force it, but because silence gives your nervous system permission to stop performing. the relief rests in being in the moment.
+the planning, replaying, worrying — it begins to slow. not because you force it, but because silence gives your nervous system permission to stop. what remains is not emptiness. it is rest.

 ~